lgmorand/hackaton-intelligent-app/docs/workshop.md

 navigation_numbering: false
 navigation_levels: 3
 authors: # Required.
 You can add as many authors as needed
-  - Fethi Dilmi
+  - Fethi DILMI
-  - Louis-Guillaume Morand
+  - Louis-Guillaume MORAND
 contacts: # Required.
 Must match the number of authors
   - "@fethidilmi"
   - "@lgmorand"